How to get plant breeders' rights and what protection it gives your plant varieties.

 - exporting or importing

-You may give up your rights at any time and rights may be terminated if the variety no longer fulfils its criteria.
+You can give up your rights at any time and rights may be terminated if the variety no longer fulfills its criteria.

 - a completed technical questionnaire for the correct species of the plant variety

 - a colour photograph showing plant features (only for ornamental species)

 - any authorisations you’ve got, eg marketing consent

 PVS will send you an email within 5 working days telling you if your application has been accepted.

 Send payment for the administration fee and the remittance advice slip within 2 weeks of sending your application.